-The first group often mentions military terms in their description of trading process — they battle with the market to reach their goals.
+The first group often mentions military terms in their description of the trading process — they battle with the market to reach their goals.
 Usually, they set some daily or weekly targets for profit that they aim to achieve.
 Then they try to squeeze those pips out of the market.
 Such traders do not wait for the profitable conditions and opportunities to appear, they adjust their methods to get profit out of any conditions presented by the market.
 Needless to say, such an approach may lead to huge losses and disappointments.
 On the other hand, with a bit of luck or enough experience and developed intuition, this trading style will demonstrate astounding results.
 It is very important for such traders to be right in majority of trading outcomes as losses symbolize (and sometimes really mean) defeat.
 It is also a very active approach to market, bordering with overtrading at its extrema.

 The second group is more passive in its trading and does not try to dictate its rules to the market but is rather following the opportunities presented by Forex pairs.
-These traders rarely overtrade but are prone extreme
+These traders rarely overtrade but are prone to extreme